noahehall/theBookOfNoah/node.md

       - libuv, C-Ares, Http
     - the opeprating system

+## globals
+  - process
+    - pipe data into and out of a node program by accessing standard i/o streams
+  -  console
+  - module system
+    -
 ## standard library: binaries
 ### libuv
   - provides a fast run loop and non-blocking i/o for networking and the file system